Sorry, this program is not available for local students.

-Whether you’re embarking on a career in writing, editing or publishing, or seeking to acquire more specialist knowledge in your career, this newly formed, industry-focussed masters program is a unique offering.
+Whether you’re embarking on a career in writing, editing or publishing, or seeking to acquire more specialist knowledge in your career, this newly formed, industry-focused masters degree is a unique offering.

 The core of the program is the unique sequence of Bowen Street Press studios.
 The Bowen Street Press operates as a real-world, student-led publishing house, which offers many opportunities for industry engagement and simulated work practice.

-Lecturers and academics all have strong industry relationships and experience and the learning environment simulates professional practice within the writing and publishing industries.
-The studios will comprise a combination of intensive and weekly face-to-face seminars and student-directed learning.
+Lecturers and academics all have strong industry relationships and experience, and the learning environment simulates professional practice within the writing and publishing industries.
+The studios comprise intensive, weekly face-to-face seminars and student-directed learning.

 Class sizes are small to ensure personal supervision of your activity and progress, particularly in the editing components.

 The program is linked to and supported by industry participation in its Program Advisory Committee, which assists in developing program content to ensure the curriculum reflects existing practice and emerging trends in the publishing industry.
 The content and structure is vocational, with an emphasis on the acquisition and development of practical, readily applicable professional skills.

 The program is managed by professional book industry practitioners with extensive experience in the trade and educational sectors of the industry.

 You will develop advanced writing, editing and project management skills and high-level industry acumen preparing you to meet the needs of this constantly changing and fast-paced work environment.
 Graduates are suited to work in many diverse careers including traditional roles in the trade, educational, corporate and digital sectors, and freelance careers in writing and editing across traditional sectors and in the fast-growing and opportunity-rich digital world.